 As you can see the great news is that it costs very little to use a typical air purifier – even 24 hours a day!
 That of course would go up a little bit if it’s left running at the highest speed but not a huge difference.

 This means air purifiers increase electric bill costs by a very small amount – not even close to the amount of power that energy hogs like air conditioners, ovens, and heaters use.
 You can let your purifier run 24/7 if you like for maintaining the air quality where you live.

 Can I run my air purifier 24 7?

 In most cases, yes, you can run an air purifier 24/7 to keep your indoor air healthy & fresh.
 That’s because of how air purifiers work, which is very similar to how electric fans work.
 There are a few side notes, however, that I’ll share with you.

 Why you can run your air purifier for long periods of time

 Air purifiers clean a room’s air by continuously cycling it and moving it through the HEPA filter, trapping airborne particles.
-That means in order to get clean, fresh air in your home you can leave an air purifier running to do its job.
+That means to get clean, fresh air in your home you can leave an air purifier running to do its job.